Contact Us

 Outline Itinerary:

-Day 01: Arrival at Kathmandu and transfer to hotel.
+Day 01: Arrival at Kathmandu and transfer to the hotel.

 Day 02: Drive to Syabrubesi 1,460 m – 07 hrs journey.